 ABSTRACT

-The present study focused on evaluating the species richness, distribution, conservation status, and economic value of fish in these Umiam, Umngot, and Kynshi rivers based on a field survey of six months duration between October 2024 and March 2025.
+The present study focused on evaluating the species richness, distribution, conservation status, and economic value of fish in these Umiam River, Umngot River, and Kynshi rivers based on a field survey of six months duration between October 2024 and March 2025.
 Using a combination of traditional and modern fishing techniques, a total of 67 fish species were recorded, spanning 45 genera, 22 families, and 8 taxonomic orders.
 Among these, the order Cypriniformes was the most species-rich, with the family Cyprinidae alone accounting for over half of all identified species.
 The Umngot river, with its clear water and minimal anthropogenic disturbance, had the maximum species diversity, while the Kynshi river showed lower diversity, which could be related to mining-induced pollution.
 The fact that species were considered near threatened and vulnerable in the IUCN’s official catalog of species conservation status highlights the need for immediate conservation action.
 Interestingly, a number of high-value ornamental species were reported, which is an indication of both the natural richness and economic value of the region's ichthyofauna.
 The research emphasizes the twofold importance of freshwater fish as indicators of ecosystem health and as important livelihood resources.
 It recommends an integrated conservation strategy that involves community participation, responsible fishing practices, and the protection of natural habitats to ensure the continued health of fish populations and their surrounding ecosystems.

 Keywords: Conservation, Richness, Livelihood, Biodiversity and Ichthyofaunal